 Even more interesting is the percentage of home sales in the Chicago market that are distressed – either bank owned or short sales.
 The percentages are clearly seasonal, dropping off during the summer when there is plenty of inventory but rising during the winter when the more desperate sellers tend to be out.
-However, after peaking at ridiculous levels during the housing bubble, the percentage has been coming steadily down ever since.
-Only 1.9% of March’s sales were distressed, which is a record low as a result of the foreclosure moratorium imposed during the pandemic.
+However, after peaking at ridiculous levels during the housing bubble, the percentage had been coming down until recently.
+5.7% of January sales were distressed, which is an increase from last year which benefitted from the foreclosure moratorium.

 I’ve opted to produce my own data for these distressed sales rather than use RealtyTrac’s foreclosure sale numbers.
 I’ve seen too many peculiarities with the RealtyTrac numbers to trust them and at least I know that these numbers come from a reliable source.
 I think RealtyTrac is grossly underestimating the number of foreclosure sales in Chicago.